How RFID Works

 RFID, or radio frequency identification, uses different frequencies of radio waves to communicate its information.
 Almost like listening to a radio station.
-A typical Radio frequency identification system consists of readers, antennas, handhelds, and tags.
+A typical RFID system consists of readers, antennas, handhelds, and tags.
 These systems can either be active or passive.
 Active RFID means that the tags are battery-assisted and periodically transmit information like a beacon.
-Passive RFID is powered by the radio waves that are blasted form the reader or handheld allowing the tag information to be read.
+Passive RFID is powered by the radio waves that are blasted from the reader or handheld, allowing the tag information to be read.

 With an RFID system, you will see these advantages:

 RFID does not need line of sight